clearlinux/clear-linux-documentation/source/clear-linux/guides/network/custom-clear-container.rst

       * `os-core-update` provides basic suite for running the |CL|
         for iA Updater

 #.
+Optionally, additional bundles can be included with the base image.

-To add optional bundles to the image, identify them by using the
+  Identify the desired bundles by going to the |CL| website's :ref:`available-bundles` page or by executing the `swupd bundle-list -a` command
-   `swupd bundle-list -a` command to list available bundles.
-Alternatively, go to the :ref:`available-bundles` page.

-   Add desired bundle names to the `bundles` directory.
-   For example, to add the `editors` and `network-basic` bundles:
+  Then create the reference files for them.
+For example, to include the `editors` and `network-basic` bundles:

    .. code-block:: console

       # touch ./base/usr/share/clear/bundles/editors
       # touch ./base/usr/share/clear/bundles/network-basic

 #.
 Use `swupd` to download and install the bundles into the directory
    structure created.